 For many parents feeding their kids is a bit overwhelming, especially in the beginning.
 It’s really straight forward when they are babies, right?
 Milk, then baby food.
 Simple.
 Things start to get a little tricky when real food is introduced and the bottles and baby food are weened away.
 Those babes turn into toddlers and the eating transition can be challenging.
-I’m not just talking about how to get them to start eating table foods, I’ve already covered that in another post (How to Transition Your Baby to Table Food).
+I’m not just talking about how to get them to start eating table foods, I’ve already covered that in: How to Transition Your Baby to Table Food.
 It’s all the other things that come along with this transition like when, what, and where to feed them…. when and how do they feed themselves… how long should they sit in a high chair… etc. Okay, if you weren’t overwhelmed already, I am probably overwhelming you now!
 Obviously, I am going to walk you through the most common mistakes parents seem to make and how you can avoid them to get your kid’s eating started with a good foundation.
-They are mostly simple things that the Pediatrician doesn’t have time to tell you or may not even know.
+As an early intervention occupational therapist, these have been common problems I’ve helped parents with over and over again, and they are mostly simple things that the Pediatrician doesn’t have time to tell you or may not even know.

 Staying on Baby Food Too Long